Second Life: Technical issues

 Second Life has suffered from difficulties related to system instability.
-These include increased system latency (engineering), and intermittent client crashes.
+These include increased system latency, and intermittent client crashes.
 However, some faults are caused by the system's use of an "asset server" cluster, on which the actual data governing objects is stored separately from the areas of the world and the avatars that use those objects.
 The communication between the main servers and the asset cluster appears to constitute a bottleneck which frequently causes problems.
 Typically, when asset server downtime is announced, users are advised not to build, manipulate objects, or engage in business, leaving them with little to do but chat and generally reducing confidence in all businesses on the grid.

 Another problem is inventory loss, in which items in a user's inventory, including those which have been paid for, can disappear without warning or permanently enter a state where they will fail to appear in-world when requested (giving an "object missing from database" error).
 Linden Lab offers no compensation for items that are lost in this way, although a policy change instituted in 2008 allows accounts to file support tickets when inventory loss occurs.
 Many in-world businesses will attempt to compensate for this or restore items, although they are under no obligation to do so and not all are able to do so.
 A recent change in how the company handles items which have "lost their parent directory" means that inventory loss is much less of a problem and resolves faster than in recent years.
 "Loss to recovery times" have gone from months (or never) to hours or a day or two for the majority of users, but inventory loss does still exist.

 Second Life functions by streaming all data to the user live over the Internet with minimal local caching of frequently used data.
 The user is expected to have a minimum of 300 kbit/s of Internet bandwidth for basic functionality.
 Due to the proprietary communications protocols, it is not possible to use a network proxy service to reduce network load when many people are all using the same location, such as when used for group activities in a school or business.